Skip to content

 FieldTypeDescription

-pageSizeintegerNumber of items in current page
+pageSizeintegerNumber of items returned in the current page

 Basic Example